Diyako1/Excel-Sales-Dashboard/README.md

 - Product Development → Introduce new coffee blends, premium selections, or seasonal flavors to attract a wider audience.
 - Diversification → Explore non-coffee product lines such as complementary bakery items or merchandise to increase revenue streams.

+## Final Conclusion
+To improve coffee sales, a strategic marketing approach should focus on increasing customer retention through loyalty programs and volume-based discounts, expanding sales in high-potential markets like the UK and Ireland, and leveraging the popularity of Arabica coffee through premium pricing and targeted advertising.